 Where will it be set?

-Recently, fans speculated HBO may have revealed the setting for the series in a new casting call.
-The descriptions call for a diverse mix of characters leading many to speculate that the prequel will be set in the fictional location of Essos, a land mass found to the east of Westeros.
+In October 2018 fans speculated HBO may have revealed the setting for the series in a new casting call.
+The descriptions call for a diverse mix of characters leading many to speculate that the prequel would be set in the fictional location of Essos, a land mass found to the east of Westeros.

 How many prequels will there be?

-As reported first by Entertainment Weekly, five prequels were originally in development with writers being hired for each separate project.
+As reported first by Entertainment Weekly in September 2018, five prequels were originally in development with writers being hired for each separate project.

-However, Casey Bloys – HBO President of Programming – has said that for now, they will be working on just one for the foreseeable.
-Speaking to Entertainment Weekly, he said of Goldman’s The Long Night: “That was the one we’re excited about…the other four aren’t happening at the moment.”
+However, Casey Bloys – HBO President of Programming – has said that for now they’ll be working on just one series for the foreseeable.
+Speaking to Entertainment Weekly in July 2018, he said of Goldman’s The Long Night: “That was the one we’re excited about…the other four aren’t happening at the moment.”

-As reported in Harpers Bazaar, the other four screenwriters believed to be working on prequel projects for HBO include Max Borenstein (Kong: Skull Island), Brian Helgeland (L.A.
+As reported by Harpers Bazaar in September 2019, the other four screenwriters believed to be working on prequel projects for HBO include Max Borenstein (Kong: Skull Island), Brian Helgeland (L.A.
 Confidential, Legend), Carly Wray (The Leftovers, Mad Men), Bryan Cogman (Game of Thrones).
 Martin is rumoured to be co-writing with Wray and Cogman already.

-In a recent interview with The Guardian, Martin also confirmed details about the number of prequels as well as the fact he was working on “a couple more” shows for HBO.
+In a November 2018 interview with The Guardian, Martin also confirmed details about the number of prequels as well as the fact he was working on “a couple more” shows for HBO.